 Poland 11 days

-This Jewish Heritage tour will begin and end in Warsaw, taking us to Lodz, Krakow and Lublin.
+This Jewish Heritage tour will begin in Warsaw, taking you to Tykocin, Lublin, Zamosc, Tarnow, and Krakow.
 It is our most complete Jewish tour of Poland.
 A unique cultural journey, it features visits to sites of Jewish heritage, offering unique encounters with 1,000 years of Polish Jewish history as well as opportunities to celebrate the revival of Jewish life today.
 You will experience both great cities and small shtetls.
-Momentum Tours uniquely includes legendary Galicia by adding Rzeszow and Zamosc to the journey.
+Momentum Tours uniquely includes legendary Galicia region by adding Zamosc and Lancut to the journey.
 This itinerary is infused with unique insights and perspectives into the country’s profound Jewish soul.

 EXPLORE OUR 7 DAY JEWISH TOURS TO POLAND